dstrohmier/cats-dogs/README.md

 # cats-dogs

-# to start first new project
+To start first new project.